Recurrence prediction with local binary pattern-based dosiomics in patients

 Kamezawa Hidemi, Arimura Hidetaka, et al.

-Physical and Engineering Sciences in Medicine (accepted on Nov.21,2022)
+Physical and Engineering Sciences in Medicine (Published: 05 December 2022)

 Abstract:We investigated an approach for predicting recurrence after radiation therapy using local binary pattern (LBP)-based dosiomics in patients with head and neck squamous cell carcinoma (HNSCC).
 LBP-based dosiomics models may be more accurate in predicting recurrence after radiation therapy in patients with HNSCC.